 The D'Amours Signature: There are no pictures of either her grandfather or her uncle.
 All that remains are the portraits with her uncle's signature.
 This tradition is why the signature of Mona is on this website.
 It's the D'Amours trademark for three generations of photographers.

 Mona was labelled a "hyperactive, gifted" child which translates into a child that is always expected to succeed.
 This is a perfect recipe for a workaholic.
 She was 12 in grade 9.
 She graduated from university at 20 . . .
-She is an accredited photographer with PPOC, Professional Photographers of Canada in the following: performing artists, pictorial/scenic, botanical, and bird/ornithology.
+She is an accredited photographer with PPOC, Professional Photographers of Canada in the following: performing artists, pictorial/scenic, botanical, bird/ornithology, nature, equine, architecture.
 She is the National Blog Chair for the News stories for PPOC, who is responsible for publishing/editing, and encouraging other photographers from across Canada to write online news stories in both official languages.
 She wrote her first news story on Canada Day July 1, 2021, The True North Strong and Free, and to encourage others to share their stories with PPOC Photographers - Call to Action.
 It is ironic that her grandfather who was a photojournalist lost his life as a photographer during the Spanish Flu, and his granddaughter, Mona started her career in photography as a photojournalist for PPOC during the Covid pandemic.
 According to history, her grandfather was a rebel photojournalist who wrote for the Mexican heroes of Pancho Villa and Obregón during the Mexico-US border war at the time of his death.
 It is also ironic that Mona's father, who was an orphan in 1918 was adopted by his uncle, the Honourable Charles Marcil, Speaker for the House of Commons, and Acting Mayor of Montreal.
 Is genetics the mysterious force in Mona's life?

 Following the wildfire behind her home (read her article) in the summer of 2021, she plans to offer photography retreats in the mountains of Ashcroft, BC in the summer of 2023.
 Guests will stay in her luxurious 5,000 square foot custom built log home with log beds in all sizes from double, queen, king, and bunks beds.
 Experience the majestic vistas facing Willard Lake and Barnes Lake, and the wildlife that roam the 40 acres in the only desert in Canada.
 In the summer and fall, deer, bears, beavers, marmots, and sometimes stray cows from neighboring organic farms will come for a visit, or stay overnight in their oasis amongst the Juniper, Oak, Cedar, and Birch trees surrounded by sage brush, a natural herb for a peaceful sleep.
 Swim, kayak, paddle board, fish, or simply explore the waters in a zodiac with the eagles flying overhead, and loons, Canada geese, ducks, and herons.
 Start to plan your future retreat, only three and a half hours north of Vancouver, BC, Canada.
 "Dare to Live with Covid" is a slide show of her adventures during the pandemic with her family and her husband, Desiderio Fortunato.
 "Imagine your Retreat" is your home away from home for your next adventure in 2022.